Virat Kohli records: every major milestone, format by format

 Kohli’s ODI records: the format he owns

 The moment that defined the chase came on 15 November 2023, when Kohli made 117 against New Zealand in the World Cup semi-final at the Wankhede Stadium.
 It was his 50th ODI hundred, taking him past Tendulkar’s long-standing mark of 49 in front of a home crowd that had waited a generation to see it.
-He has since pushed the record to 54, the most recent a 124 at Indore in January 2026.
+He has since pushed the record to 54, the most recent a 124 off 108 balls against New Zealand at the Holkar Stadium in Indore on 18 January 2026.

 The broader ODI ledger is just as striking.
-Kohli has scored 14,797 runs in the format at an average close to 59, numbers that put him among a tiny group of batters to combine that kind of volume with that kind of consistency across a full career.
+Kohli has scored 14,941 runs in the format at an average just under 59, numbers that put him among a tiny group of batters to combine that kind of volume with that kind of consistency across a full career.
+Tendulkar’s 18,426 remains the summit, and Kohli is the only active batter with a realistic route to it.
+For the wider context, see our guide to the biggest ODI records in the 50-over game.

 Why is Virat Kohli called the Chase Master?

 The nickname is earned in the second innings.
 Of his 54 ODI hundreds, 29 have come while chasing a target, and India have won the overwhelming majority of those games.
 No batter in the format’s history has turned run chases into routine the way he has.
-He also holds 45 Player of the Match awards in ODIs, the third-highest count the format has recorded.
+He also holds 45 Player of the Match awards in ODIs, behind only Tendulkar on 62 and Sanath Jayasuriya on 48.

 Fastest to every ODI run milestone